jerry-sky/personal-notebook/config/readme.md

 Contains all configuration files that are not programs or scripts.
 They define how a given program or environment behaves.

-The most notable one would be the configuration file for the i3 window manager.
-I use i3wm (and a few utility programs) as my main desktop environment.

 Notes:
 - [KBCT](doc/kbct.md)